-Easy No-Sew Mickey Mouse Applique Tee
+Easy No Sew Mickey Mouse Applique Tshirt

 No sewing machine is needed.
 Love that!
 If you want to get a bit fancier, feel free to add stitching around the edges, but it’s not necessary to look great.

 (Affiliate links in post where a small commission may be earned at no cost to you for any purchases made.)

 This Mickey Mouse tshirt was the very first applique I did.
 Not bad, huh?